sahandmostafaei/sahandmostafaei/README.md

 ### Finance | Quantitative Finance | Risk Analytics | Financial Data

-Bachelor of Science in Electrical Engineering with a strong interest in **Banking, Quantitative Finance, Financial Risk Management, Investment Analysis, and Financial Data Analytics**.
+B.Sc. in Electrical Engineering with an academic and professional focus on **Banking, Quantitative Finance, Financial Risk Management, Investment Analysis, and Financial Data Analytics**.

-I apply programming, statistics, mathematical methods, and data analysis to financial problems, with a particular interest in the intersection of **finance, quantitative methods, and technology**.
+I apply programming, statistics, mathematical methods, and data analysis to financial problems, with a particular interest in the intersection of **finance, quantitative methods, technology, and decision-making**.

-Currently preparing for MSc studies in **Banking & Finance**.
+Currently preparing for **MSc studies in Finance**.

 ---